VirkSaab/MolecularTranslation/README.md

 ## My approach and Pipeline:
+Step 1: Preprocess image to remove noise and thicker lines Step 2: Use RDKit to create images from InChI strings to train a autoencoder which can reconstruct/refine molecule structures quality.
+Step 3: Use reconstructed images to train ImageTranslator to inchi strings using transformers.

-Step 1: ??
+Step 2 resources:
-Step X: Preprocessing images with Morphology
-Step XX: Extract information from images (Should be a fully automated process)
+1. trying this architecture to implement autoencoder - https://paperswithcode.com/paper/deep-convolutional-autoencoders-for